• Skip to primary navigation

 Yuzu Chocolate Mousse

-As always, I love seeing your creations and hearing from you!
-If you try the recipe for this Yuzu Chocolate Mousse, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Yuzu Chocolate Mousse, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Yuzu Chocolate Mousse

 Learn how to make dreamy Yuzu Chocolate Mousse from scratch.
-Made with yuzu chocolate, butter, sugar, egg yolks, and cream, you’ll love the citrus twist in this irresistible French dessert.
+Made with yuzu chocolate, butter, sugar, egg yolks, and cream, you’ll love the citrus twist in this delicious French dessert.

 5 from 2 votes